AdobeDocs/create-embed-sdk/src/pages/faq/faq.md

 <AccordionItem header="My user base includes minors/students.
 How can I be assured they get appropriate content?" isChevronIcon >

 The embedded Adobe Express full editor can be setup to launch student safe content even before a student is signed into the embedded experience.
-More information about Adobe & Student Privacy can be found here: https://www.adobe.com/privacy/student-policy.html
+[More information about Adobe & Student Privacy](https://www.adobe.com/privacy/student-policy.html)

 </AccordionItem>